CharlieC115/MS2-Trivia-World/README.md

 #### As a new user to the site:

-* I would like to test my knowledge on different subjects.
+* I would like to test my knowledge.
 * Relax and unwind whilst having fun.
 * Contact the owner about new ideas for quizzes.